Success-The-Analyst/Tableau-Project-Canada-Top-5-Banks-Balance-Sheets-Analysis/README.md

 - **Tableau**: For data visualization and creating interactive dashboards.

 ## How to Use
-1. Open the provided Tableau Workbook file (`CanadaTop5BanksBalanceSheets.twbx`).
+1. Open the provided Tableau Workbook file (`Canada Top 5 Banks Balance Sheets Analysis.twbx`).
 2. Interact with the dashboards to compare different banks' financial metrics.
 3. Use the various interactive elements to explore assets, liabilities, and equity breakdowns.
 4. Hover over the charts for more detailed data on each financial indicator.